Logo

 Matt Gaetz said he did not trust Mueller to lead the investigation because of Mueller's alleged involvement in approval of the Uranium One deal and alleged close relationship with dismissed FBI director James Comey, a probable person of interest in a proposed new investigation.

-In October 2019, Matt Gaetz organized a "storming" of a Sensitive Compartmented Information Facility on Capitol Hill by about two dozen Republican congressmen, including House minority whip Steve Scalise, in an effort to sit in on and hear the deposition of a Pentagon official during the impeachment inquiry against Trump.
+In October 2019, Matt Gaetz organized a "storming" of a Sensitive Compartmented Information Facility on Capitol Hill by about two dozen Republican congressmen, including House minority whip Steve Scalise, in an effort to sit in on and hear the deposition of a Pentagon official during the impeachment inquiry into Trump.

-On January 7,2021, after Trump supporters violently broke into the US Capitol, Matt Gaetz falsely blamed Antifa for the attack, suggesting that rioters were "masquerading as Trump supporters".
+On January 7,2021, after Trump supporters violently broke into the US Capitol, Matt Gaetz falsely blamed antifa for the attack, suggesting that rioters were "masquerading as Trump supporters".

-Later that month, Matt Gaetz co-sponsored a resolution by Representative Marjorie Taylor Greene to impeach President Biden.
+Later that month, Matt Gaetz co-sponsored a resolution by Representative Marjorie Taylor Greene to impeach president Biden.

 Matt Gaetz expressed the belief that many Republicans in Congress were hesitant to impeach Biden, but that Republican voters would feel "betrayed" if they did not.

-In 2016, Matt Gaetz acknowledged global warming but said he disagrees with the scientific consensus on climate change that human activity is the primary cause.
+Matt Gaetz acknowledged global warming in 2016 but said he disagrees with the scientific consensus on climate change that human activity is the primary cause.

 Matt Gaetz said he advocated technological innovation and economic incentives that address climate change, and increased federal funds for global warming research by NASA, NOAA and universities, but remained opposed to increased environmental regulation.